 Medication errors can be reduced by creating an oversight department, Business Review USA says.
 The department would not watch where drugs are going, but instead focus on the hours worked by doctors and nurses.
 In this way, medical personnel would be sent home if they approached the maximum number of allowed hours of work and medication errors by fatigued doctors and nurses would drop.

 A patient injured by a doctor prescribing too much or too little medication, or by a nurse administrating more or less of a potent drug than safe can speak with an attorney experienced in medical malpractice cases.
-A Covington, Kentucky, lawyer with a track record of protecting patients and their families can help you pursue compensation for your damages.
+A Northern Kentucky medical malpractice lawyer with a track record of protecting patients and their families can help you pursue compensation for your damages.